CZKikin/CZKikin/README.md

 - 💻 My favourite text/code editor is VIM/NeoVIM.
 I like it Vanilla ( ͡° ͜ʖ ͡°)
 - 🤐 I speak Czech/Slovak (almost same language.. if you did't know), english
 - 🕢 Iam coding for about 4 years now.
 1.5 year professionally.
+- 🖥 I have won (with my team) 2018/2019 Merkur perFEKT challange.

 ### Languages and Tools: